top of page

 • 5 min read

 Let's begin with the engine.
-The engine on a lawn mower contains a vertical crankshaft, that has a blade bolted to the bottom of it.
+The engine on a lawn mower contains a vertical crankshaft that has a blade bolted to the bottom of it.
 The blade is mounted to the crankshaft via a blade adapter.

 In this example, two studs protrude from the adapter and mate with two holes on the blade itself, ensuring the blade is secure.
-The design of both blades and adapters vary in this regard.
-You must ensure that the blade adapter used matches the blade in which it is supposed to be mounted to.
-There are universal blade adapter options available, The blade adapter will have a key way that mates to the key way slot on the crankshaft.
+The design of both blades and adapters varies.
+You must ensure that the blade adapter used matches the blade it is supposed to be mounted to.
+There are universal blade adapter options available.
+The blade adapter will have a keyway that mates with the keyway slot on the crankshaft.
 This ensures that the blade remains in constant contact with the spinning crankshaft.
-Pro Tip: If your mower is exhibiting excessive vibration; this may be an indicator that the blade has come loose and is not correctly fastened to the blade adapter; Or the blade has struck a hard foreign object and as a result has become bent, or its crankshaft has become bent.
-For more information on how to avoid such a scenario, visit this post How to Use a Lawn Mower: Sticks and Stones May Break Your Blade!

 Underside of lawn mower deck